Rupert Watson, 3rd Baron Manton: Inheritance

 He inherited the barony of Manton on the death of his father in 1968.
 He was given Houghton Hall, the ancient seat of the extinct Barony of Langdale, by his maternal aunt Countess FitzWilliam (1898-1995) (née Joyce Elizabeth Mary Langdale), eldest daughter and co-heiress of Lieutenant-Colonel Philip Joseph Langdale, who from 1956 was the wife of Thomas Wentworth-Fitzwilliam, 10th Earl Fitzwilliam (1904–1979).
 With her husband's home, Wentworth Woodhouse, near Rotherham, Yorkshire, being the largest private residence in England, and with his second seat of Milton Hall, Peterborough, being the largest house in Cambridgeshire, also at her disposal, she may have felt little need to retain Houghton for her own use.

 Career

-He lived near Melton Mowbray, Leicestershire, the centre of English fox-hunting, until moving to the East Riding of Yorkshire to run Houghton Hall and its 5000 acre estate.
+He lived near Melton Mowbray, Leicestershire, until moving to the East Riding of Yorkshire to run Houghton Hall and its 5000 acre estate.
 He was appointed a Deputy Lieutenant of Humberside in 1980.